nikbeltz2/future-green-countries-ml-/README.md

 The dynamic model uses the same random forest model as the static model, but instead of using 2022 for each year's renewable energy share forecast, an approximation is made year by year via applying the median annual change in each of a country's energy features from 2000-2022.
 Thus, forecasts will vary each year due to fluctuation in data points, mimicing the actual world much more closely.

 ## Model Performance Summary
+We use Mean Squared Error (MSE) and R2 Score to test the accuracy of our training and testing models relative to our actual data set.
+MSE measures the average squared difference between predicted and actual values, while R2 score measures how well a regression model explains the variance of the predicted variable.
+*insert picture of rf3_results*
+From training MSE, the predicted values and actual values only differ around 0.02%, demonstrating almost a perfect fit.
+From training R2, the model explains around 85% of the variance in the training data, so it fits the data well.

 ## Key Findings